anindya-saha/Machine-Learning-with-Python/README.md

 # Machine-Learning-with-Python

 Repository of my Machine Learning Implementations in Python.
-Collated learning from Coursera, Udacity and Kaggle.
+Collated learnings from Coursera, Udacity, Kaggle and many other Blogs.